From 0% interest rates to bonus points and reduced annual fees, compare credit cards with introductory offers to find one that suits your needs.

 Cashback credit card offers

 This type of introductory offer gives you cashback when you get a new credit card.
 Like bonus point promotions, you usually need to spend a specific amount of money on the card before you can enjoy the cashback offer.
-For example, an offer might give you IDR250,000 cashback if you spend IDR5,000,000 in the first 3 months you have the card.
+For example, an offer might give you RM50 cashback if you spend a minimum of RM1,000 iper month.

 Some cashback offers also require you to spend the minimum amount in a specific way, such as by making contactless payments.
 This type of offer can give you extra value if you have planned purchases you want to make on your credit card, but may not be worth it otherwise.